eskalacja/website-scanner/README.md

 Point 2. will run a pulled docker image that will check https://example.com website, in verbose logging mode and will mount output directory to the current bash directory.

 That means, once the process is done, you will find result files in this directory.

+`SYS_ADMIN` docker capability is required to make the browser run in sandbox mode.

+If you can't or don't want to use that capability, you can also run it in non-sandbox mode by adding another environmental variable:

+`docker run  -e APP_NO_SANDBOX=1 -e APP_ROOT_URL=https://example.com -e APP_VERBOSE=1 -v "$(pwd)":/app/output ghcr.io/eskalacja/website-scanner`

 ## How to extend
 You might want to use this docker image as a base image for your Dockerfile